esmaliak/NewsSentimentAnalysis/README.md

     from wordcloud import WordCloud
     from gensim.models import Word2Vec

-Since the dataset was manually extracted with its desired features, there are no extra steps needed to process it, outside of the data cleaning, feature engineering, and data transformation done in the colab.
+Since the dataset was manually extracted with its desired features, there are no extra steps needed to process it, outside of the data cleaning, feature engineering, and data transformation done in the Colab.

-The rest of the notebook should compile accordingly.
+The rest of the notebook should compile accordingly when run.